BruceLeeu/chuck-joke/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running the app form Docker image

+If you have Docker installed, you can run this app in two simple commands:

+1. `docker pull ghcr.io/bruceleeu/chuck-joke:latest` (or replace `latest` with your desired version tag)
+2. `docker run --name chuck-joke -p 3000:8080 -d ghcr.io/bruceleeu/chuck-joke`

+This will pull the latest image from the repo and serve the content on `localhost:3000`